Sara Sanchez-Alonso, Ph.D.

 Postdoctoral Associate at Haskins Laboratories

-Sanchez-Alonso, S, Aslin, R.N. (test).
+Sanchez-Alonso, S, Aslin, R.N.
+(2020).
 Towards Predictive Modeling of Neurodevelopmental State and Trait Variation.
 Developmental Cognitive Neuroscience, Special Issue in Cutting-Edge Approaches to Developmental Neuroscience.

 Sanchez-Alonso, S., Rosenberg, M.D., Aslin R.N.
 (Revise and Resubmit).
 Functional Connectivity Patterns Predict Naturalistic Viewing versus Rest Across Development.
 NeuroImage, Special Issue in Naturalistic Imaging.